eth-cscs/eth-cscs.github.io/scientific_computing/performance_report/README.md

     Write (MBytes): 38.421875 MBytes
  ```

  The first ten lines come from the top of the report file; USER and MPI are listed in Table 1, Read and Write in Table 2.
-Please check the [example performance report](example_performance_report) available, but please note that this report comes from a very small testcase, therefore it is shown only as a guideline to help you find the required information within the text.
+Please complete the summary information following the guidelines available in the performance report template and check the [example performance report](example_performance_report) available (please note that this report comes from a small testcase, therefore it is shown only to help you find the required information within the text).

 ## Additional information